truenas/documentation/content/CORE/UIReference/Storage/Pools/DatasetsScreen.md

 ---
 title: "Datasets Screens"
-description: "This article describes how to configure a dataset on TrueNAS CORE."
+description: "Describes how to configure a dataset on TrueNAS CORE."
 weight: 17
 tags:
 - coredataset